MediaComem/comem-archidep/ex/nginx-static-deployment.md

 index.html  README.md  script.js  style.css
 ```

-## Create an nginx configuration file to serve the website
+## :exclamation: Create an nginx configuration file to serve the website

 Make sure you have nginx installed [as shown during the course][nginx-install].